Clarification of “Mental Body” and “Physical Body” – Different Types of “Kāya”

 The Physical Body shields Manomaya Kaya of Humans and Animals

-10. A question may have come up in the mind of some readers.
+10. A question may have come up in the minds of some readers.
 Why cannot a gandhabba in a human physical body directly sense the outside world without the help of the five physical senses (eyes, ears, etc.) if the Brahmā can do that?

 • The dense physical body shields the manōmaya kāya of the gandhabba.
 As long as the gandhabba is inside the physical body, it cannot get those “sense inputs” directly.
 Those sensory inputs come through our “sense doors,” eyes, ears, nose, tongue, and body.
 The brain processes those signals and transmits them to the gandhabba (manōmaya kāya).
 See “Brain – Interface between Mind and Body.”